La Salle Hotel

-After a major fire in the hotel in June 1946, it was rebuilt at a cost of US$2 million and reopened in July 1947; it flourished for 29 more years, until it was demolished in 1976 to make room for office towers.

 History

+Early years

-Chicago's luxury hotels evolved as part of the architectural revolution that found form as skyscrapers.
-The La Salle Hotel was built between 1908 and 1909 as a 23-story, 1,000-bedroom building in the Chicago Loop.
-The site, on the northwest corner of North LaSalle and West Madison Streets, had previously been occupied by the five-story La Salle Building from 1872 to 1908 and the adjacent Oriental Hall, a Masonic temple, from 1873.
+The 23-story, 1,000-room La Salle Hotel was constructed from 1908-1909.
+The site was on the northwest corner of North LaSalle and West Madison Streets, to the southwest of Chicago City Hall and close to St. Peter's Church.
+The site had previously been occupied by the five-story La Salle Building from 1872 to 1908 and the adjacent Oriental Hall, a Masonic temple, from 1873.
 Known as the “Empire Block,” it housed the Metropolitan National Bank.

 The hotel was named in honor of Robert Cavelier de LaSalle.
 Built at a cost of approximately $3,500,000, or 44 cents per cubic foot, the architects were Holabird & Roche while the engineers were the firm of Purdy & Henderson.
 At one time Chicago's largest hotel, the LaSalle was opened in 1909 by the family of John Paul Stevens.
 It was run by Ernest J. Stevens, father of the Supreme Court Justice.